Flames beat Ottawa 6-3 to end Senators’ 3-game win streak

-OTTAWA, Ontario (AP) — The Calgary Flames used a balanced scoring attack, getting goals from six players in a 6-3 victory over the Ottawa Senators on Saturday.

-Juuso Valimaki, Mikael Backlund, Elias Lindholm, Sean Monahan, Andrew Mangiapane and Matthew Tkachuk scored for the Flames, who ended Ottawa’s three-game win streak.
+Mikael Backlund and Elias Lindholm had the other early goals for the Flames, who ended Ottawa’s three-game win streak.
+Sean Monahan, Andrew Mangiapane and Matthew Tkachuk also scored for Calgary.

 Drake Batherson, Colin White and Brady Tkachuk replied for the last-place Senators.